-BEST FOR SHORT TRANSFERS - Engelberg has the shortest transfer of our Swiss resorts being just an hour and a half, Verbier only takes 15 minutes longer.
+Best for short transfers - Engelberg has the shortest transfer of our Swiss resorts being just an hour and a half.

-BEST FOR INTERMEDIATES - All our Swiss resorts cater well for improver's, cruisers and happy how I am skiers but perhaps Verbier is the pick of the bunch.
+Best for intermediates - All our Swiss resorts cater well for improver's, cruisers and happy-how-I-am skiers but perhaps Wengen is the pick of the bunch.

-A chalet-style village boasting awe-inspiring views and an impressive location across a sunny south-facing bowl.More info
+A chalet-style village boasting awe-inspiring views, as well as lively apres, and an impressive location across a sunny south-facing bowl.More info

 Keep up to date with all the latest flexiski news